Supporting Young Emergent Bilinguals: Tips from CUNY-NYSIEB

 Velasco, P., & Fialais, V. (2016).
 Moments of metalinguistic awareness in a Kindergarten class: translanguaging for simultaneous biliterate development.
 International Journal of Bilingual Education and Bilingualism, 1–15.

 Wells Rowe, D. and Miller, M. E. (2015).
 Designing for diverse classrooms: Using iPads and digital cameras to compose eBooks with emergent bilingual/biliterate four-year-olds.
 Journal of Early Childhood Literacy (16), 4, 425-472.

 Welsch, J. (2008).
 Playing Within and Beyond the Story: Encouraging Book-Related Pretend Play.
 Reading Teacher, 62(2), pp. 138-160.

 Worthy, J., & Rodríguez-Galindo, A. (2006).
 “Mi hija vale dos personas”: Latino immigrant families’ perspectives about their children’s bilingualism.
 Bilingual Research Journal, 30(2), 579–601.

 Yoshida, H. (2008).
 The cognitive consequences of early bilingualism.
 Zero to Three, 29(2), 26–30.

 This CUNY-NYSIEB resource was created by Gladys Aponte and Laura Ascenzi Moreno.
-Ofelia García, Kathryn Fangsrud Carpenter, Cecilia Espinoza, Zoila Morell, Kate Seltzer, Ivana Espinet, and Maite Sánchez, served as advisors to the authors.
+Ofelia García, Kathryn Fangsrud Carpenter, Cecilia Espinosa, Zoila Morell, Kate Seltzer, Ivana Espinet, and Maite Sánchez, served as advisors to the authors.
 We would like to give special thanks to the teachers and administrators who provided feedback on this resource.